Zhaoyi-Li21/Joeylee-rio/README.md

 - 👋 Hi, I’m Li Zhaoyi
-- 👀 I’m beyond interested in machine learning systems, especially when it comes to the following topics:
+- 👀 I’m beyond interested in understanding & enhancing machine learning systems, especially when it comes to the following topics:
 -   1): compositionality and disentanglement of representations learned by sota pre-trained language models;
 -   2): generalization and robustness of learning systems (in distribution shift scenarios);
 -   3): composiitonal generalization and interpreting complex reasoning capacity of (large) neural language models;